Qana: Clubs and associations

-Historic sites
+Historical sites

 There are natural, rock-dug caves to be found in Qana that carry old inscriptions.
 It is said that Jesus Christ’s first miracle took place at a wedding ceremony (the Wedding at Cana) in one of these caves.
-The tomb of King Hiram of Tyre can be found at the outskirts of the town and in the neighbouring village of Hanaway.

-There are also two mosques in Qana, as well as the Saint Joseph Church for Catholics.
+An ancient tomb, falsely attributed to King Hiram of Tyre, can be found outside Qana on the road to the neighbouring village of Hanaway/Hannaouiyeh.